Lauryn Hill: Impact

-Former RIAA president Hilary Rosen, recognized Hill as a leading contributor to the blurring of lines that distinguished hip hop and R&B. Minaj alluded to Hill's impact on melodic rap on the song "Can Anybody Hear Me", where she mentions that prior to fame, Def Jam Recordings wouldn't sign her because she wanted to integrate rapping and singing on her album, but the record label told her she "wasn't Lauryn Hill".
+Minaj alluded to Hill's impact on melodic rap on the song "Can Anybody Hear Me," where she mentions that prior to fame, Def Jam Recordings wouldn't sign her because she wanted to integrate rapping and singing on her album, but the record label told her she "wasn't Lauryn Hill."
 Lizzo who started her career as a rapper, later incorporated singing into her debut record.
-She stated in an interview in 2018, "I was always afraid of being a singer, but then when I heard Lauryn Hill, I was like, maybe I can do both", further adding that her debut album drew influence from The Miseducation of Lauryn Hill, "rapping, singing, being political".
-According to Da Brat, Hill's "sound shifted the whole game".
+She stated in an interview in 2018, "I was always afraid of being a singer, but then when I heard Lauryn Hill, I was like, maybe I can do both," further adding that her debut album drew influence from The Miseducation of Lauryn Hill, "rapping, singing, being political."

+Hill was also crucial in the development of neo soul, helping expand its traditional soul boundaries to include hip-hop.
+In 2001, Hits credited Hill with having "opened the door of neo soul" with her work on The Fugees' The Score.
+Billboard later cited her alongside Maxwell, Erykah Badu and D'Angelo, as the "harbingers of a soul music renaissance in both music and urban culture" in the early aughts.

-In 1999, Billboard considered Hill's success to be a breakthrough for female rappers, which resulted in a brief increase of female rappers in the music industry at the time, that the publication dubbed 'The Lauryn Hill Effect'.
-Author Nelson George noted, "the presence of women is increasing"; while Missy Elliott also added that "Latifah opened the door for doing TV, and she might have opened it for Brandy.
+Her success led to wider recognition for other artists.
+In 1999, Billboard considered Hill's achievements to be a breakthrough for female rappers, which resulted in a brief increase of female rappers in the music industry at the time, which the publication dubbed "The Lauryn Hill Effect".
+Author Nelson George noted increased visibility for female rappers, while Missy Elliott stated "Latifah opened the door for doing TV, and she might have opened it for Brandy.
 Now, it's open for everybody.
-This is just the beginning".
-That same year, a public survey was conducted by MTV, which directly impacted its programming.
-In the survey, she was ranked the most respected solo artist, and placed among the acts that participants thought best defined their generation; with former Viacom executive Todd Cunningham referring to Hill as a "massive phenomenon".
-Music journalist Danyel Smith credited Hill with reviving the hip hop genre, following the murders of The Notorious B.I.G. and Tupac Shakur.
+This is just the beginning."

+Talent manager Nick Shymansky acknowledged The Miseducation of Lauryn Hill prompting him to search for an artist similar to Hill, which led him to discover Amy Winehouse, who eventually began working on her debut album Frank (2003) with Miseducation producer Commissioner Gordon.
+In a letter to Oprah Winfrey, Clive Davis requested that Alicia Keys be booked to appear on The Oprah Winfrey Show, describing her as "the next Aretha or Whitney or Lauryn Hill".
+John Legend attributes his early career success and his launch into the music industry to Hill, who gave him his first major opportunity as a pianist on the song "Everything Is Everything."
+Hill has also been described as playing a role in the early exposure of singer Akon, who joined her Fugees musical collective Refugee Camp All-Stars.
+Akon later signed Lady Gaga to his label after hearing her early recordings.